mkr-infinity/Guide-to-unlock-Bootloader/README.md

 ## For Locking Bootloader
-🇮🇳 I think you are irritated while unlocked bootloader 😂🤣 <br>
+- I think you are irritated while unlocked bootloader 😂🤣 <br>
-🇮🇳 so for u Another way to lock the bootloader🛅
+- So for u another way to lock the bootloader🛅
-🇮🇳 All steps are same only run ```fastboot flashing lock``` instead of running ```fastboot flashing unlock```  and follow same method.
+- All steps are same only run ```fastboot flashing lock``` instead of running ```fastboot flashing unlock```  and follow same method.

 #### Summary..💁‍♂️
 ```